 Eucharists for the entire community are celebrated throughout the liturgical year: Mass of the Holy Spirit (a tradition to open the school year); the Feast of All Saints; the Feast of St. Francis Xavier; Ash Wednesday Mass; Holy Week Mass; and the Mass of Commissioning in May.
 All students are required to attend these liturgies.
 Masses for Holy Days of Obligation (other than those listed above) are offered for those who cannot attend Mass in their parishes.

-Masses are celebrated each day at either 7:30am or at FLEX, providing a chance for students and faculty to share in a more intimate eucharistic celebration as friends on a common journey.
+Masses are celebrated each school day at either 7:20 am or at FLEX, providing a chance for students and faculty to share in a more intimate eucharistic celebration as friends on a common journey.